RahulArutla8/Wiki-Search/README.md

-# Wiki-Search
+# 🌐 Wiki Search App

-Wiki Search is a dynamic web application that lets users search for articles using a custom WikiSearch API provided by NxtWave.
-It displays relevant results based on user input, including the title, link, and description for each entry.
-The app uses modern JavaScript features and Bootstrap for a clean, responsive UI.
+Wiki Search is a responsive web application built with HTML, CSS, and JavaScript.
+It allows users to search for articles using **NxtWave’s custom WikiSearch API** and displays the results with a clean and interactive UI.

+---

+## 🚀 Features

+- 🔍 Search articles by keyword (press Enter to search)
+- ⚡ Real-time data fetched using Fetch API
+- ⏳ Loading spinner while results are being fetched
+- 📄 Displays article title, link, and description
+- 💻 Responsive design using Bootstrap 4
+- 🎨 Custom CSS with gradient background

+---

+## 🛠️ Technologies Used

+- **HTML5**
+- **CSS3 (with Bootstrap 4)**
+- **JavaScript (ES6)**
+- **NxtWave WikiSearch API**